 EDA 35: Simon Laks: L\'Hirondelle inattendue, Karol Rathaus: Le Lion amoureux

 IV: Karol Rathaus – Suite from the ballet "Le Lion amoureux" op.
-42b (1936)
+42b (1936) Please select a title to play

 I: Simon Laks – L'Hirondelle inattendue (1965)